porres/pd-else/README.md

 It will still take a little while for ELSE to stabilize into a final version.
 For now, it's at an early "Beta" stage of development, where drastic changes may occur and backwards compatibility is not guaranteed until a final release is available.

 --------------------------------------------------------------------------

-### Downloading ELSE:

-Look for the latest releases in https://github.com/porres/pd-else/releases - but ELSE is also available via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'else').
-Note that since version 1.0-0 beta 28,  the downloads of ELSE also contain the live eletronics tutorial mentioned above as part of the package.
-If you're downloading from Pd, searching for either 'else' or 'live electronics tutorial' gets you to the same download.
-Downloading from Pd unzips to two folders, onde called 'else', where the library resides, and another name 'live electronics tutorial' (check also its README).

-### Installing ELSE:

-This release needs Pd Vanilla 0.51-0 or above (Pd Extended/Purr Data aren't supported).
-ELSE comes as a set of separate binaries and abstractions, so it works if you just add its folder to the path.
-Nonetheless, it can also be loaded as a library via "Preferences => Startup" or with [declare -lib else], and this is the oficial way of loading 'else' - even though that all this does is just print the library information on Pd's terminal window.

 #### Building ELSE for Pd Vanilla: